 Critical thinking skills are not limited to nurses providing care in hospitals.
 Nurses working in community settings often face complicated situations which are best navigated by using critical thinking skills.

-Critical thinking is positively correlated with solid communication and interpersonal skills, so it can be said that without these abilities, a nurse would have trouble applying critical thinking skills effectively.
+This skill is positively correlated with solid communication and interpersonal skills, so it can be said that without these abilities, a nurse would have trouble applying critical thinking skills effectively.

 What Is Being a Nurse All About?

 Many people believe that nursing entails putting your neck on the line every day to provide care for patients who may have little appreciation for your efforts or poorly respect your boundaries.
-It certainly isn’t a glamorous job, nor is it one you can pursue without a strong sense of dedication and duty for the wellbeing of others.
+It certainly isn’t a glamorous job, nor is it one you can pursue without a strong sense of dedication and duty for the well-being of others.

 In any case, there are many benefits associated with using critical thinking skills.
 Nurses who apply these skills tend to be more successful within their role because they can think critically about what is going on around them and how this relates to patient outcomes.
 They are more efficient with their time and interventions, as they are not distracted by red herrings in assessment findings or placating emotions.

 How Do Nurses Use Critical Thinking?

-Critical thinking is also involved in knowing how much information it is safe to share with a patient and which outcomes you will achieve through offering a treatment choice.
+Critical thinking is also involved in knowing how much information is safe to share with a patient and which outcomes you will achieve through offering a treatment choice.
 By using critical thinking skills, nurses can work out how best to support their patients’ health goals and those of their families and friends to feel included throughout the process.

 It is also essential for nurses to make use of critical thinking in their own right.
 They may need to seek guidance when they feel uncertain about the course of action they should take.
 Any time you feel unsure or overwhelmed, it is best to utilize resources available to you to find answers that will allow you to move forward with your work more effectively.